SwannSG/jspy/closures.md

 Function abc() has a closure around init.

-In general, it is a function that "holds" a reference or references, to something in another scope.
+In general, it is a function that "holds" a reference, to something in a parent scope.

 ```javascript
 // 1